-I enjoy teaching creative writing and performance skills.
-My regular courses run at the University of Edinburgh, but I’ve also taught at the Edinburgh International Book Festival and in community outreach with Inky Fingers.
+I teach creative writing and performance skills.
+My regular courses run at the University of Edinburgh, but I’ve also taught at the Edinburgh International Book Festival, Leith Festival and in community outreach with Inky Fingers.
 If you would be interested in a custom version of any of the following courses, please get in touch.

 Performing Your Writing

 The twenty-first century writer has to do their own publicity, and one of the most direct opportunities is a reading.
 The reaction of a live audience is also the ultimate form of creative writing workshop.

 This course has run in various formats, from a one-day intensive to a more leisurely evening class.
 It is intended for writers of any kind who would like to read their material on stage.
 It’s suitable for all levels, from absolute beginners up to experienced performers who would like to refine their technique and learn a few new tricks.

 Included: what to read; how to cut for performance; confidence building; stage presence; breathing; varying your delivery; projection and handling a microphone.